Gallery-of-Kaeon/Kaeon-FUSION/README.md

 <h2 align="center">Disclaimer</h2>

-Tl;Dr: The core of Kaeon FUSION's specification is more or less complete, but the implementation, the documentation, and the modular parts of the specification are works in progress.
+TL;DR: The core of Kaeon FUSION's specification is more or less complete, but the implementation, the documentation, and the modular parts of the specification are works in progress.